ArsArsArsArs/EduQuiz/README.md

 <div align="center"><img src="https://i.postimg.cc/DZYJxcK3/icon.png" alt="The EduQuiz icon - an orange bulb with a lightning in it.
 A dark green background." width="128" height="128"><br/><h1>EduQuiz</h1></div>
 <div>
   <p>Did you use Duolingo?
 And Anki?
 I used them both, and I thought, it would be fascinating to combine the Duolingo playful style and the ability to create own cards from Anki.<br/>That's how I created EduQuiz.
 It allows you to create libraries or import them from an external source.
 The libraries support cards of different types, which you can create, then pass.
-The app also has the strike counter.</p>
+The app also has a streak counter.</p>
   <h3>Supported languages:</h3>
   <ul>
     <li>English</li>